stark1tty/awesome-PhD/README.md

 ### Literature

-#### AI Tools for Reading Comprehension and Summarisers
-- [ARTICLE SUMMARIZER](https://summary.arguflow.gg/): A simple webapp for summarising academic papers.
-- [CERELYZE](https://www.cerelyze.com/): Turn technical research papers into useable code.
-Gain a comprehensive understanding of research papers by engaging in meaningful conversations with the papers.
-Ask questions, seek clarifications, and explore different angles to develop a holistic perspective.
-- [EXPLAINPAPER](https://www.explainpaper.com/): Upload a paper, highlight confusing text, get an explanation.
-We make research papers easy to read.
-- [HUMATA](https://www.humata.ai/): Use ChatGPT with any document.
-- [OPENREAD](https://www.openread.academy/home): AI-powered interactive papers with some additonal research tools.
-- [PAPERBRAIN](https://www.paperbrain.study/): A simple UI for chatting with a research paper.
-- [RESEARCHAIDE](https://www.researchaide.org/): Chat with multiple PDF files.
-- [SCHOLARCY](https://www.scholarcy.com/): AI literature summarising tool.
-Works with both online and offline resources.
-- [SCISPACE](https://typeset.io/): SciSpace is an incredible (AI-powered) search tool to help you understand research papers better.
-It can explain and elaborate most academic texts in simple words.
-- [SCISUMMARY](https://scisummary.com/login): SciSummary (Short for Science Summary) was founded in 2023 to make digestion of scientific articles easier.
-Using modern AI technology it summarizes articles, allowing you to understand them without having to read the full text.

 #### Analysis
 - [MEDIABIASFACTCHECK](https://mediabiasfactcheck.com/): Tool for determining bias in online sources.
 - [MESH ANALYSER BY YALE](https://mesh.med.yale.edu/): A MeSH analysis grid can help identify the problems in your search strategy by presenting the ways articles are indexed in the MEDLINE database in an easy-to-scan tabular format.